 The combination of these skills with practical hands-on abilities is vital for success in all of today’s biomedical science roles.

-Below, we explore the top career options available for those at both biomedical scientists with either a master’s or a PhD in the field.
+Below, we explore the top career options available to biomedical scientists with either a master’s or a PhD in the field.

 Responsibilities: Biomedical laboratory technicians hold a wide array of responsibilities, primarily within a wet-lab setting.
 According to Janero, they participate in: